NoSloppy/SoundFontNamingConverter/README.md

 Welcome to the multi-board soundfont renaming conversion tool!
 - by r/Mormegil, modified by r/NoSloppy.

 This tool will convert from:
-CFX to Proffie
+Proffie to (proper) Proffie, including adding .ini files for you CFX to GoldenHarvest
 CFX to Xenopixel
 Proffie to CFX
+Proffie to GoldenHarvest
 Proffie to Xenopixel
 Xenopixel to CFX
-Xenopixel to Proffie
+Xenopixel to GoldenHarvest

 It will save the converted soundfonts in a new folder named "Converted_to_X", where X is the board you chose to convert to.
 The tool should explain itself when being used.